davidde/notes/webhosting/9--deploying-static-site-to-github-pages.md

   ```

 * If your site does not appear at `https://<USERNAME>.github.io/<PROJECT>/`,
   check if your project's settings are properly configured.
-  You can find these at your project's url, `https://github.com/<USERNAME>/<PROJECT>`,
+  You can find these at the top of your project's url, `https://github.com/<USERNAME>/<PROJECT>`.
-  on the top row (the same one as 'Code', 'Issues' and 'Pull requests').
+  (In the same row as 'Code', 'Issues' and 'Pull requests').
   Scroll down in the Settings tab until you encounter the 'Github Pages' section.
   Make sure the source is properly configured as the `gh-pages branch`.
   When everything is set up right, it should say:
   `Your site is published at https://<USERNAME>.github.io/<PROJECT>/`

 ## Put it all in a shell script
 To automate all of this for new commits, you can create a publish.sh script:
-`cat > publish.sh`
+`$ cat > publish.sh`
 ```bash
 #!/bin/sh